PvPClt/project/album_en.md

 ![](Images/En_Album_43.jpg)

-Before the blazing oil depot, two Russian priests speak with the Patriarch.
+Against the backdrop of a burning oil depot, two Russian priests talk to the Patriarch.

 **Patriarch:**